Youth Advisory Group

 What is the Youth Advisory Group?

-Being part of the Youth Advisory Group also means you get to develop your teamwork, communication and creative skills by coming up with ideas, giving feedback and working alongside different people from the charity including our Chief Executive.
-It’s great experience for your CV too, and we can provide references or LinkedIn recommendations.
+In addition, being part of the Youth Advisory Group means young people get to develop their teamwork, communication and creative skills by coming up with ideas, giving feedback and working alongside different people from Teenage Cancer Trust including our Chief Executive, Senior Leadership Team and colleagues from across the charity.

 Who can be a Youth Advisory Group member?

 Youth Advisory Group members need to meet the following criteria:

 - Have been aged between 13-24 at the time of diagnosis

 - Have received support from Teenage Cancer Trust and be less than two years ‘Post Treatment’

 The role lasts for two years and involves at least three meet-ups per year.
 These are a mixture of online meetings (such as on Zoom or Microsoft Teams), and meetings, held in person in various locations across the UK where possible.
 Some meetings are held over the weekend and last for two days in order to make the most of the group’s time together.

 Travel, overnight accommodation and other relevant expenses are all covered.

 In between meetings, members are also asked to give their ideas and feedback online via email and/or Zoom.